Maintain Your Rain Barrel System

 - Availability of other water supplies for irrigation.

 - Need for professional assistance to design and construct a complex system.

 - Cost of storage, including the storage container, excavation, pumps, wiring, and ongoing maintenance.

 - Long investment payback period (sometime several years).

-There are rainwater harvesting cistern installers located throughout the Dallas/Fort Worth Metroplex.
-If you are interested in capturing more rainwater and would like to install or have installed a large cistern, permits will be required.
+There are rainwater harvesting cistern installers located throughout the Dallas/Fort Worth region.
+If you are interested in capturing more rainwater and would like to install or have installed a large cistern, permits are required.
 Contact Irving’s Inspection Department for more information at (972) 721-2371.